thautwarm/Typed-BNF/README.md

 **Backend-agnostic** BNF grammar with **type inference** and **semantic actions**.

+For IDE support, we provide a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=thautwarm.typedbnf) with the following features:

+- Semantic-based syntax highlighting
+- Go to definition/go to references/find all references

 ## Overview

 So far, we support 3 different architectures, which unveil the capability of Typed BNF's backend agnostic code generation.